-Often, when patients in our Glendale offices are told they need oral surgery, they’re surprised.
+Often, when patients in our Pasadena offices are told they need oral surgery, they’re surprised.
 The main reason for the shock is that so many dental patients just don’t realize how many different oral surgery procedures there are, and how many different diseases and conditions can be treated by oral surgery.
 At the office of Lytle, Tate & Stamper, our doctors perform a number of oral surgery procedures every week.
 Keep reading to learn 5 of the most common reasons you may need to have oral surgery.

 1) Wisdom Tooth Removal

 Mention the term “wisdom tooth removal” and patients typically cringe.
 That’s because this oral surgery has gotten a bad rap due to the pain that is typically associated with erupting or impacted wisdom teeth, and the fact that wisdom tooth removal is often the first surgery many people have.
-But, wisdom tooth removal is a relatively straightforward procedure for our doctors, and we offer a variety of sedation options to make our Glendale patients comfortable throughout the wisdom tooth removal procedure.
+But, wisdom tooth removal is a relatively straightforward procedure for our doctors, and we offer a variety of sedation options to make our Pasadena patients comfortable throughout the wisdom tooth removal procedure.

 2) Tooth Removal and Dental Implants

-Sometimes, Glendale patients have a diseased or infected tooth that needs to be removed, then replaced with a tooth alternative such as a dental implant.
+Sometimes, Pasadena patients have a diseased or infected tooth that needs to be removed, then replaced with a tooth alternative such as a dental implant.
 Both of these procedures are considered oral surgery.
 First, a procedure is performed to remove the tooth from the jawbone, and then oral surgery is conducted to insert the titanium screw of a dental implant, and cover it with a realistic-looking zirconia crown.